oasis-tcs/odf-tc/README.md

 mvn install -Prng
 ```

-**NOTE**: All XSLT output will be written into the directory: *target/generated-resources/xml/xslt*
+**NOTE**: All XSLT output will be written into the directory: *target/generated-resources/xml/xslt*.
+To be able to easily compare the new result with the prior, there is a [bash script](https://github.com/oasis-tcs/odf-tc/blob/master/src/test/resources/odf1.4/tools/copy-xslt-rnghtml-output-from-target-to-references.sh) to copy these output files to [resources/odf1.4/references/xslt-html](https://github.com/oasis-tcs/odf-tc/tree/master/src/test/resources/odf1.4/references/xslt-html).
+There are problems with the indent of rng-html and [full automation from RNG to HTML-RNG is yet missing](https://github.com/tdf/odftoolkit/blob/master/xslt-runner/src/test/resources/HowTo.md)!

 #### ODF2HTML transformation (not yet a test)

 The second automated test will be the transformation of the ODT specifications part 3 of ODF 1.2 and ODF 1.3 to HTML.
 The most recent & stable SAXON XSLT processing engine will be used to transform the documents into HTML.

-The ODF 1.3 HTML shows problems with:

-1. Upper border of paragraph boxes
-2. Line indent

-**NOTE**: All XSLT output will be written into the directory: *target/generated-resources/xml/xslt*
+**NOTE**: All XSLT output will be written into the directory: *target/generated-resources/xml/xslt*.
+To be able to easily compare the new result with the prior, there is a [bash script](https://github.com/oasis-tcs/odf-tc/blob/master/src/test/resources/odf1.4/tools/copy-xslt-html-output-from-target-to-references.sh) to copy these output files to [resources/odf1.4/references/xslt-rng](https://github.com/oasis-tcs/odf-tc/tree/master/src/test/resources/odf1.4/references/xslt-rng) and do an XML indent using [xmllint](http://xmlsoft.org/xmllint.html).

 **NOTE**: To get MathML handled properly, the XSLT must be run from LibreOffice; this is because the XSLT require the MathML to be *inline* which means Flat ODT, but only LibreOffice supports Flat ODT currently.

-For testing only, the ODF 1.4 parts can be transformed via maven too (this is aly the default if no profile is specified):
+Therefore the stand-alone XSLT via Maven can only be used for testing.
+But the advantage is that there is no "noise" of changed names during reloading in LO the ODT during testing.
+The ODF 1.4 parts can be transformed via maven too (this is aly the default if no profile is specified):

 ```shell
 mvn install -Phtml